Office of the Superintendent of Financial Institutions

-Depending on the nature, size, complexity and risk profile of the FRFI, the Board should establish a dedicated Board Risk Committee to oversee risk management on an enterprise-wide basis.
+7. The Board should establish a Board Risk CommitteeFootnote 9 to oversee risk management on an enterprise-wide basis.

 Chief Risk Officer

 The CRO is the head of the FRFI’s risk management function.
-The CRO and the risk management function are responsible for identifying, measuring, monitoring and reporting on the risks of a FRFI on an enterprise-wide and disaggregated level, independently of the business lines or operational management.
+The CRO and the risk management function are responsible for identifying, measuring, monitoring and reporting on the risks of the FRFI on an enterprise-wide and disaggregated level, independently of the business lines or operational management.

-The CRO and risk management function should not be directly involved in revenue-generation or in the management and financial performance of any business line or product of the FRFI.
+The CRO and risk management function should not be directly involved in revenue-generation or the management and financial performance of any business line or product of the FRFI.
 As well, the CRO’s compensation should not be linked to the performance (e.g., revenue generation) of specific business lines of the FRFI.